CH(LOCAL) - PURCHASING AND ACQUISITION

 The Board shall assume responsibility for debts incurred in the name of the District so long as those debts are for purchases made in accordance with the adopted budget, state law, Board policy, and the District's purchasing procedures.
 [See CE] The Board shall not be responsible for debts incurred by persons or organizations not directly under Board control.
 Persons making unauthorized purchases shall assume full responsibility for all such debts.

-All purchase commitments shall be made by the Superintendent or designee in accordance with administrative procedures, including the District's purchasing procedures.
+All purchase commitments shall be made by the Superintendent in accordance with administrative procedures, including the District's purchasing procedures.

 District employees shall not be permitted to make purchases for personal use through the District's business office.